 The ExxonMobil Basestocks 2018 Industry Pulse Report is based on conversations with hundreds of formulators, blenders and key decision makers to measure their viewpoints.
 We ensured an even split of respondents from APAC, the Americas, and EMEA to ensure results encompassed a global perspective.
-Commissioned in the second half of 2017, the report was developed in partnership with KRC Research, a global research consultancy.
+The report was developed in partnership with KRC Research, a global research consultancy.